zincsamael/muppy/muppy/doc/source/remarks.rst

 ------------------

 If you analyze the state of objects, be aware of the Python garbage collector (GC) and how it works.
-Firts of all, only container objects are handled by the GC.
+First of all, only container objects are handled by the GC.
 A container object is an object which holds references to other objects.
-A tuple is a container object, an integer ist not.
+A tuple is a container object, an integer is not.
 When container objects are deleted or not referenced anymore, they may be collected by the garbage collector.
 But normally a GC run is not predictable.
 Thus, it is likely that when analyzing objects, you also get a bunch of 'old' objects (that is objects